HappyLungs/PES_HappyLungs/How2Push.md

 git push
 ```

-To merge your branch with the main branch go to github > branches and push the botton "New pull request"
+To merge your branch with the main branch go to github > branches and push the botton "New pull request".
+Add as reviewer someone who would need your code.